-Stage Gate Process (Cooper)
+Stage Gate Process by Robert Cooper explained

 Stage Gate Process: this article explains the concept of the Stage Gate process, developed by Robert Cooper in a practical way.
 After reading it, you will understand the basics of this powerful innovation and project management concept.
 Highlights include: an explanation on what the Stage Gate process is, the different (sub-)stages of the model and what the advantages are.
 Enjoy Reading!

 What is the Stage Gate process?